 This kanji should stick out like a rocky mountain, this hiragana like flowing water, and I may have failed in this area before.

 When I look at what I've written later, I'm somewhat embarrassed to see that it's all jammed up in the front and off-axis.

 Perhaps it's because my assumption that I could write better is beaten to death.

-Even though it is the same writing, typing digitally and holding a brush seem to have different meanings.
+Even though it's the same thing as writing, typing digitally and holding a brush clearly have different meanings.